alecvance/Nestools/README.md

 	datetime, inside temperature, inside relative humidity, current state, target temperature.

 Temperatures are in Fahrenheit, but can be changed to Celsius with little effort.

+If wish to use the email alert system, enter your email address and smtp server and port.
+You may also wish to adjust the maximum  relative humidity  (max_rh) before alerts occur.

+* I created this script because our South Louisiana house traps humidity and Nest's "Cool to Dry" feature will not activate if the temperature is less than 75-80 degrees.
+If Nest engineers lived in a very humid environment like the Gulf Coast, they might realize that this is a ridiculous limitation.